 - Facebook Marketplace – Many people give away furniture for free.

-A wooden dresser bought for $40, with a new paint job, could sell for $250 or more.
-Selling on Etsy, Craigslist, and local flea markets makes this an easy business to start.
+For example, a wooden dresser bought for $40 and given a fresh coat of paint could be resold for $250 or more.
+Platforms like Etsy, Craigslist, and local flea markets are great places to sell refurbished furniture, making this a simple business to start.

 Babies outgrow clothes and gear quickly, making baby product reselling a smart business idea.
-Parents are always looking for affordable, gently used strollers, car seats, cribs, and clothes instead of buying brand-new ones.
+Parents are always searching for affordable, gently used strollers, car seats, cribs, and clothes instead of buying brand-new items.

 Where to find inventory: